 Anita Schmelzinger and Amanda Hughes have always wanted to open a clothing shop.
 Unlike many who have entrepreneurial dreams, however, the duo actually did something about it and held a preview day in their new store, La Benes, at 122 Broadway in Malverne last week.
 “We’ve gotten such great response from the community so far,” said Schmelzinger.
 “We’re really excited about it.”

 Herald Newspapers is looking for an experienced journalist to report for and edit one of our newspapers covering communities on Long Island, New York.
 The focus of our paper is community news; on the …

 Nine-year-old Malvernite, Mario Agopian, is living proof that its never too early to get involved in politics.

 Anyone venturing into the village by bike to run an errand, get a quick bite or to see a movie can now lock up their wheels on one of the 10 bicycle racks that have been installed in Malverne last week.

 Exhibits and more...
 Africa: Sub-Saharan DiversityDrawn exclusively from the Hofstra University Museum’s collections, this exhibition explores the rich diversity of 25 ethnic cultures across …

-Looking for something fun to do over the next week?
-Check out what's happening right in your own neighborhood.
+Looking for fun activities for you and the family?
+Check out what's happening right in your own community in The Week Ahead: